Vasanthadwara/Text-Annotation-Pipeline/design_document.md

 - **Azure Data Lake Storage (Raw & Training Data)**
   Chosen as the primary data lake for raw text and versioned training datasets due to its low-cost, scalable object storage, native integration with Databricks and Purview, and support for partitioned Parquet/JSONL layouts.

+- **Human Annotation Tool (Label Studio)**
+  Chosen for its flexible UI, easy integration with Service Bus, support for custom labeling workflows, and ability to export structured annotation events.
+It provides high-quality human-labeled data needed for model evaluation and correction of low-confidence automated labels.

+- **Azure OpenAI Auto-Labeler**
+  Selected as the automated labeling component due to its ability to quickly generate labels at scale, reduce human workload, and provide confidence scores used by the quality pipeline.
+Integrated as a queue worker, it supports hybrid pipelines and active-learning loops.

 - **Azure Service Bus (Annotation Queue)**
   Selected as the message bus for annotation tasks as it provides durable messaging, dead-letter queues, retry support, and decoupling between task generation and annotation workers (human tools or LLM services).